DSkrzypiec/blogImpl/content/about.md

 # About this blog

 Hi!
 I'm Damian Skrzypiec and this is my blog.
-I wrote mostly about mathematics and programming in general.
+I write mostly about mathematics and programming in general.

 ## About me